Flambeau Mine: Contamination

-The contaminated water that flows into the Flambeau River contains copper, manganese, sulfate and iron that do not threaten the environment.
+The water that flows from the mine site into the Flambeau River contains copper, manganese, sulfate, and iron at levels that do not threaten the environment.
 There is no acid in the ground water that moves from the pit into the Flambeau River.
 The levels of copper, sulfate, manganese and iron in ground water samples are below the levels considered acceptable provided by the DNR.